- To sign up for Bnei Akiva camp the child must be in Years 2-6 and accept the "Rules of Conduct at Camp" as specified below.

 - Please ensure that you send your child to camp when they are in good health.
-If a Chanich/a is unwell prior to camp or unable to attend, please contact the Roshei Machaneh to discuss.
+If a Chanich/a is unwell prior to camp or unable to attend, please contact the Rosh Machane to discuss.

-- If throughout the day any of the Camp Tzevet or Hanhaga believe my child is displaying symptoms of COVID-19 as outlined by NSW health, and this is subsequently confirmed by our doctor, it is my responsibility to pick them up or arrange for them to be picked up.
+- If throughout Camp any of the Camp Tzevet or Hanhaga believe my child is displaying symptoms of COVID-19, and my child subsequently tests positive, it is my responsibility to pick them up or arrange for them to be picked up from Camp.

-- My child understands that they will treat all COVID-19 rules and restrictions that are put into place by Bnei Akiva with complete respect.
+- My child/ren understands that they will treat all COVID-19, and general health and hygiene, rules that are put in place by Bnei Akiva with complete respect.

 - Please ensure that you have completed all the necessary registration forms and payments prior to camp.

-- We ask that parents share with the camp management (Roshei Machaneh and / or Camp Medic) any relevant personal, health or behavioural circumstances that may affect the Chanich/a’s behaviour and / or welfare at camp.
+- We require that parents share with the Rosh Machane and/or Camp Medic any relevant personal, health or behavioural circumstances that may affect the Chanich/a’s behaviour and/or welfare at camp.
 These disclosures will of course remain highly confidential.

 Rules of Conduct at Camp